ultralight-ux/Ultralight/README.md

 # About

-Ultralight is a lightweight, cross-platform, HTML rendering engine for desktop apps and games.
-It supports most modern HTML5 and JavaScript features while still remaining small in binary size and memory usage.
+Ultralight is an ultra-fast, ultra-light, standards-compliant HTML renderer for applications and games.
+It supports most modern HTML5, CSS, and JavaScript features while still remaining light in binary size and memory usage.

+Currently available for Windows, macOS, and Linux (64-bit only, ARM64 coming).

-API is available for C and C++, with community bindings for C#, Rust, Java, and Go in our forum [here](https://forum.ultralig.ht/t/community-language-bindings).
+Official API is available for C and C++, with community bindings for C#, Rust, Java, and Go [available here](https://docs.ultralig.ht/docs/language-bindings).

 ## Why Would I Use This Over WebKit?